jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 where decay factor is another hyperparameter say 0.95.

 #### Momentum update
 We mentioned that gradient descent is like dropping a ball in a bowl.
 But our gradient descent adjusts the parameters by the gradient of the current location of $$ W $$ only.
-In the physical world, the movement of the ball not only depends on the location, but also the velocity of the ball.
-We could adjust $$ W $$ by the gradient and its history rather than throw all the information away.
+In the physical world, the movement of the ball depends on the location and also on the momentum of the ball.
+We could adjust $$ W $$ by the gradient and its history rather than throwing all the history away.
 If we recall the stochastic gradient descent, it follows a zip zap pattern rather than a smooth curve.
 With this historical information, we can make stochastic gradient or mini-batch gradient to behave more smoothly.

-Here we introduce a variable $$v$$, which behaves like the velocity (momentum) in the physical word.
+Here we introduce a variable $$v$$, which behaves like the momentum in the physical word.
 In each iteration, we update $$ v $$ by keeping a portion of v minus the change caused by the gradient at that location. $$ mu $$ controls how much history information to keep, and this will be another hyperparameter.
-Researchers may describe $$ mu_ $$ as a fraction.
-If you recall the parameter oscillation problem before, this actually becomes a damper to stop the oscillations.
+Researchers may describe $$ mu $$ as fraction.
+If you recall the oscillation problem before, this actually becomes a damper to stop the oscillations.
 Momentum based gradient descent often has a smoother path and settles to a minimal closer and faster.

 ```python
 v = mu * v - learning_rate * dw